Polarization-dependent mass modifications of $\phi$ meson with finite momentum in nuclear matter: Introduction

 In this work, we study the in-medium $\phi$ meson properties at finite momentum, with particular emphasis on the $\phi$-polarization effects.
-To this end, we investigate the in-medium $\phi$ meson self-energy arising from kaon loops within an effective Lagrangian approach~\cite{Ko:1992tp, Cobos-Martinez:2017vtr, Mondal:2025qxm}, combined with in-medium kaon inputs from the quark–meson coupling (QMC) model~\cite{Tsushima:1997df}.
-While the previous study~\cite{Cobos-Martinez:2017vtr} employed three-momentum form factors to evaluate the kaon loops, here we adopt two Lorentz invariant regularization schemes, covariant form factors and dimensional regularization, to consistently extend the analysis to finite momentum without introducing artificial Lorentz breaking effects.
+To this end, we investigate the in-medium $\phi$ meson self-energy arising from $K\bar{K}$ loops within an effective Lagrangian approach~\cite{Ko:1992tp, Cobos-Martinez:2017vtr, Mondal:2025qxm}, combined with in-medium kaon properties obtained from the quark–meson coupling (QMC) model~\cite{Tsushima:1997df}.
+While the previous study~\cite{Cobos-Martinez:2017vtr} employed three-momentum form factors to evaluate the $K\bar{K}$ loops, here we adopt two Lorentz invariant regularization schemes, \emph{covariant form factors} and \emph{dimensional regularization}, to consistently extend the analysis to finite momentum without introducing artificial Lorentz breaking effects.

-Our results reveal a quadratic mass decrease with increasing momentum in the longitudinal mode, driven by vector mean fields and derivative interactions, while the transverse-mode mass remains insensitive.
-The behavior of the longitudinal-mode mass is consistent with QCDSR predictions~\cite{Kim:2019ybi}, whereas the transverse-mode mass exhibits a qualitatively different trend.
+Our results reveal a quadratic mass decrease with increasing momentum in the longitudinal mode, driven by vector mean fields and derivative interactions, whereas the transverse mass remains essentially unchanged.
+The behavior of the longitudinal mass is consistent with QCDSR predictions~\cite{Kim:2019ybi}, whereas the transverse mass exhibits a qualitatively different trend.
 These differences can be resolved in future experiments and provide clear experimental signatures, potentially accessible through angular correlations in the $\phi\to K\bar{K}$ decay channel~\cite{Park:2022ayr}.
 The planned J-PARC E88/Sa$\phi$re experiment offers a promising opportunity to directly observe polarization-dependent mass splitting~\cite{Sako:2024oxb}.

 This paper is organized as follows.
 In Sec.~\ref{sec:self-energy}, we introduce the formalism for the self-energy of the $\phi$ meson, including its vacuum contribution, and describe the in-medium modifications of the kaon mass and energy in the QMC model, which provide essential inputs for the self-energy calculation.
 Section~\ref{sec:regularization} presents the evaluation of the $\phi$ meson self-energy using two different regularization schemes.
 The model parameters employed in the present study are discussed in Sec.~\ref{sec:parameter}.
 The numerical results and their detailed analysis are given in Sec.~\ref{sec:result}.
 Finally, our conclusions and outlook are summarized in Sec.~\ref{sec:conclusion}.
 Technical details of the form-factor and dimensional regularization methods are provided in Apps.~\ref{app:ff} and~\ref{app:dim-reg}, respectively, where analytic expressions are derived to ensure the correctness of the numerical calculations.